Topsoil vs. Potting Soil: What’s the Difference & Which to Use

 The difference between topsoil and potting soil

-Topsoil is the upper layer of natural ground, usually the top two to eight inches, screened and blended with materials like sand, compost, and fine organics.
-It contains real mineral soil.
-Potting soil (often called potting mix) usually contains little or no actual soil – it is a blend of peat, aged compost, perlite, and vermiculite designed to hold moisture and nutrients while staying light enough for roots in a pot.
+Topsoil is real soil.
+It is the upper layer of natural ground, usually the top two to eight inches, screened and blended with materials like sand, compost, and fine organics.
+Our own 3-way topsoil blends soil, sand, and organics (including manure, one of the most effective natural fertilizers).
+Potting soil usually contains no soil at all.
+Often called potting mix, it is a blend of peat, aged compost, perlite, and vermiculite designed to hold moisture and nutrients while staying light enough for roots in a pot.

 | Topsoil | Potting soil | |